Lilianada/Lilyslab/Content/writings/being-me.md

 people started saying things like:

-“don’t get too muscular, it’s not feminine.”
+"don't get too muscular, it's not feminine."
-“you’re strong o, but you’ll soon look like a man.”
+"you're strong o, but you'll soon look like a man."
-“are you trying to be a bodybuilder?”
+"are you trying to be a bodybuilder?"
 at some point, i started letting those voices get into my head.

 — maybe i look too muscular.
 — maybe i should stop working my upper body.
-— maybe i shouldn’t go to the gym for a while.
+— maybe i shouldn't go to the gym for a while.
 — maybe i should cover up more to avoid stares and comments.